arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Whats the Stack and what's the Heap?
 * Why is it important that in a language functions are first class citizen?
 * How is Pattern Matching different than Switch clauses?
+* Why do some languages have no exceptions by design?
+What are the pros and cons?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>
 * Why first-party cookies and third-party cookies are treated so differently?